 - How to Get Your Child to Eat More Fruits & Veggies

 - How to Please Fussy Eaters

 - Making Sure Your Child is Eating Enough

 - The 5 Food Groups: Sample Choices

 Above all, our goal is to help your child get and stay healthy

-If you’re concerned about your child’s weight, nutritional intake or any other aspect of his/her health, please come in and see one of our Westchester Health pediatricians.
+If you’re concerned about your child’s weight, nutritional intake or any other aspect of his/her health, please call (914) 232-1919 to make an appointment with one of our Westchester Health pediatricians.
 We will examine your child, listen to your concerns, answer your questions, and together with you and your child, determine what steps would be best to achieve the optimal health for your child.
 Whenever, wherever you need us, we’re here for you.

 To read Dr. Adler’s blog in full, click here.